-Our Department fosters inquiry and scholarly activities, including a large portfolio of laboratory-based research.
+Our Department fosters inquiry and scholarly activities, including a large portfolio of clinical and laboratory-based research.
 We strive to maintain the highest ethical standards and professionalism in the service of advancing human health.